 If you get an unsubscribe from someone who has been active and even commented on your blog frequently, it hurts.

-But why not choose the high road and see them as having made the shift they needed to?
+But why not choose the high road and see them as having learned what they needed to from you?

 Now I see the meaningful blogs we read as carousels.